Lake-Tuggeranong-College/Holocron/_Networking and Cybersecurity/3 - Designing & Securing Enterprise Networks/_projects/ISB/Docker Review.md

 ---
 # Introduction to Docker

-Docker is a popular [[containerisation]] platform that allows developers to package, ship, and run applications in containers.
+Docker is a popular [[Containerisation]] platform that allows developers to package, ship, and run applications in containers.
 In this page, we'll explore the high-level concepts of Docker and how it differs from other forms of [[Virtualisation]].

 ## What is Docker?